WaabigwaniiGitigaaninLogo (1)

 Featured Crop of the Month

-Remember that broccoli prefers full sunlight (at least 8hrs) and well-drained soil and is considered hardy, meaning it can withstand cold Wisconsin frosts during spring and fall.
+Remember that ALL pepper plants prefer full sunlight (at least 8hrs) and well-drained soil.
+They are NOT considered hardy, meaning they cannot withstand cold Wisconsin frosts during spring and fall.

 Nutritional Value